 "My snow up against the burning sand!"

-The selling point is the sheer Black Comedy of not only having a snowman dancing around on a sunny day, but the fact that literally every single thing Olaf does during the song is something which will only make him melt faster.
+Really, the selling point of the entire sequence is not merely the sheer Black Comedy of having a snowman dancing around on a sunny day, but the fact that literally every single thing Olaf does during the song is something that is only going to make him melt faster.

 Anna's and Kristoff's reactions during the song are priceless.